dlstreamer/pipeline-server/docs/running_video_analytics_serving.md

 > **Note:** Both the `Intel(R) DL Streamer` based microservice and the `FFmpeg`
 > based microservice use the same default port: `8080` and only one
 > can be started at a time.
 To change the port please see the command
-> line options for the Intel(R) DL Streamer Pipeline Server microservice.
+> line options for the Pipeline Server microservice.
 >

 ## Starting the Microservice